 - Championship seeding will be determined by a team’s total points in the league standings

 - In the event of a tie, the following tie-breaker steps will be in place:

 - Tiebreaker 3: Coin flip

 Note – Overall or head-to-head win/loss record will NOT impact championship day seeding.
 Seeding will be determined solely by the criteria above.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!